All Products

 asyncio.run(main())

-1. Open the Function Compute template, enter your API key, and click Create And Deploy Default Environment to try it online.
+1. Open the Function Compute template, enter your API key, and click Create and Deploy Default Environment.

-2. Wait for about one minute.
-In Environment Details > Environment Context, retrieve the endpoint.
-Change http to https in the endpoint (for example, https://qwen-livetranslate-flash-realtime-intl.fcv3.xxx.ap-southeast-1.fc.devsapp.net/) and use the link to interact with the model.
+2. Wait for about a minute.
+In Environment Details > Environment Context, retrieve the endpoint, change the protocol in the URL from http to https (for example, https://qwen-livetranslate-flash-realtime-intl.fcv3.xxx.ap-southeast-1.fc.devsapp.net/), and use the link to access the application.

 Important

-To enable Resource Access Management (RAM) permissions, follow the on-screen instructions.
+If you need to grant Resource Access Management permissions, follow the on-screen instructions.

-You can view the project source code under Resource Information - Function Resources.
+To view the project source code, go to Resource Information > Function Resources.

 Interaction flow

-The interaction flow for real-time speech translation follows the standard WebSocket event-driven model, where the server automatically detects the start and end of speech and responds.
+Real-time speech translation follows a standard WebSocket event-driven model.
+The server automatically detects speech boundaries and responds.

 Lifecycle